Para-Methoxyamphetamine: International

 PMA is a Schedule I drug under the Convention on Psychotropic Substances.

 Australia

 PMA is considered a Schedule 9 prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

+Finland

+Substance is scheduled in decree of the government on amending the government decree on substances, preparations and plants considered to be narcotic drugs.

 Germany

 PMA is part of the Appendix 1 of the Betäubungsmittelgesetz.
-Therefore owning and distribution of PMA is illegal.
+Therefore, owning and distribution of PMA is illegal.

 Netherlands

 On 13 June 2012 Edith Schippers, Dutch Minister of Health, Welfare and Sport, revoked the legality of PMA in the Netherlands after five deaths were reported in that year.

 United Kingdom

 PMA is a Class A drug in the UK.

 United States

 PMA is classified as a Schedule I hallucinogen under the Controlled Substances Act in the United States.